jwanner83/one/README.md

 # one

-headless cms for next.js based on supabase for developers.
+cms for next.js based on supabase for developers.

 ### disclaimer